bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 59°
-- light rainmist
+- mist
-- 92% humidity
+- 91% humidity
 - 24 mph wind
 - 0.3 inches of precipitation in the past 24 hours